janosgyerik/homepage/_posts/2011-11-30-converting-django-models-into-graphviz-dot-files.markdown

 (And of course you need [http://www.graphviz.org/](http://www.graphviz.org/) first.)

-<strong>UPDATE: </strong>ok the above is really the ugly way of doing it.
+**UPDATE:** ok the above is really the ugly way of doing it.
 The nice way is:

 ```